docwhite/EncryptingTextFiles/README.md

 ```
 * If you want to clean all the temporary files, text files and binaries, type `make clean -s`

-However I have some problems...
-For instance when I try to code my name `Ramon` using the keyword `Josefina` and try to decode it back, I get completely wrong characters.
-Non of the examples I wrote work.
-I am quite frustated.
-I will create probably another branch inside this git and start experimenting with other methods.
-If you have any idea please tell me.
-I will attach now an image explaining my approach for decoding.
-Maybe it is easier to understand... or not, who knows...
-I created another branch which makes better results than this one, follow this link to see it: https://github.com/docwhite/encryptingTextFiles/tree/thisWorksPartially

 <a href="http://imgur.com/UWIxjRv"><img src="http://i.imgur.com/UWIxjRv.jpg?1" title="Hosted by
 imgur.com" /></a>`